SchwabischesBauernbrot/KoboldAI-Client-Wiki/F.A.Q.md

 Q: What are the differences between 2.7B, 6B, 13B, 20B models?<br>
 A: In short, the coherence of the output.
 Its basically how big the AI's brain is.
 Example: Imagine the brain off a child versus the brain of an adult.
 You can teach them the exact same thing and they can do the exact same thing.
 However, the adult brain will learn it better.
 So the bigger the models size (the number of billion-parameter), the better the model's understanding of your input.
 Models that have less than 6 billion parameters usually have poor coherence, including 2.7B models and lower.

-Q: How long do models take to load?<br>
-A: It depends on the size of the model and the acceleration unit (TPU or GPU).
-TPU needs to load the model into each of the 8 cores, which takes some extra time.
-The GPU loads the model directly.
-For this reason, when loading a model of the same size (up to 6B) on the TPU and GPU, loading on the latter will be faster.
-Nevertheless, the following are the average results for models loading speed on Colab.
-They may vary depending on different circumstances.
-2.7B = up to 5 minutes and longer, 6B models = up to 10 minutes and longer, 13B models = up to 15 minutes and longer.
-The 20B models were not loaded because they could barely squeeze into the amount of resources allocated by Colab on the TPU.

 Q: How are models made?<br>
 A: In order to make the model, the following will be required.
 First you need to take a huge amount of date.
 The date consists of text files containing stories, novels, and any other literature.
 A dataset is formed from this.
 The dataset is "fed" to a special program and the training process begins.
 When it is completed, an AI model is created capable of generating a new text based on the dataset loaded into it.